karlyndiary/Restaurant-Ratings-Analysis/README.md

   - How do price changes affect sales volume?
 6. Order Fulfillment:
   - How quickly are orders fulfilled from the time they are placed?
-  - Are there any delays in order fulfillment based on the time of day or day of the week?
+  - Are there any delays in order fulfilment based on the time of day or day of the week?
 7. Customer Segmentation:
   - Can customers be segmented based on their ordering habits (e.g., frequency, order size)?
-  - Are there any differences in ordering behavior between new and repeat customers?
+  - Are there any differences in ordering behaviour between new and repeat customers?
 8. Forecasting:
   - Can we forecast future sales based on historical data?
   - Are there any external factors (e.g., holidays, promotions) that influence sales patterns?